 The performance of the existing business reflects the ability to create financial value and value to customers in the existing business model, which tells us something about the uniqueness of the products and services provided.

 The options potential is the value of flexibility.
-It is the value of what you could potentially do with the business in the future, e.g., the option to leverage the customer base, to possibility to invest into new products/markets, the flexibility to enter a combination with another business one, or freedom to changing the business model.
+It is the value of what you could potentially do with the business in the future, e.g., the option to leverage the customer base, the possibility to invest into new products/markets, the flexibility to enter into a combination with another business, or the freedom to change the business model.

-Our study of more than the digital businesses reveals that the models followed can be classified into nine categories, according to two key aspects: The financial value created, e.g., indicated by average profit margin, and the perceived customer experience, see exhibit 2.
+Our study of digital businesses reveals that the models followed can be classified into nine categories, according to two key aspects: The financial value created, e.g., indicated by average profit margin, and the perceived customer experience, see exhibit 2.

 Exhibit 2: The nine digital business models

-Digital Business Builder: The ambition of the Digital Business Builder is to revolutionize the world and make healthy profits at the same time.
+Digital Business Builder: The ambition of the Digital Business Builder is to revolutionise the world and make healthy profits at the same time.
 It is the model that most entrepreneurs will tell you they aspire to.
-This model creates good profit margings and gives the customers life changing experiences compared to if the company did not exist.
-Examples include the largest and most well-known online social networking service and the global online lodging market place.
+This model creates good profit margins and gives the customers life changing experiences compared to if the company did not exist.
+Examples include the largest and most well-known online social networking service and the global online lodging marketplace.
 They both demonstrate profit ratios above 20% and a valuation with multiples over 100.

-Digital Craftsman: The Digital Craftsman would like to create a good solid digital service in demand and make a profit from day one.
-Although these businesses do create benefits for the customers, they tend to be less radical towards the customers than the Digital Business Builder.
+Digital Craftsman: The Digital Craftsman would like to create an in demand good, solid digital services and make a profit from day one.
+Although these businesses do create benefits for the customers, they tend to be less radical than the Digital Business Builder.
 In this category we find, e.g., an online monthly subscription service for beauty products, a large online clothing shop, a non-bank offering loans at lower rates than traditional lenders, and several online shops for electronics and online take away food.

 Digital Artist: The Digital Artist wants to change the world while just making a living.
-Companies following this model delivers exceptional customer experiences and have significant revenues, but just enough to make the business break even.
+Companies following this model deliver exceptional customer experiences and have significant revenues, but just enough to make the business break even.
 Examples include a social fitness tracking service, a co-development collaboration site, a travel metasearch engine and a global business oriented social networking service.
-All these companies have had profit margins around -1&% to +1% for several years despite gaining more and more scale.
+All these companies have had profit margins around -1% to +1% for several years despite gaining increasing scale.

-Digital Charity Provider: The Digital Charity Provider provides customers with value added experiences, but they make a loss year by year, thus highly dependable on constant range of sponsors to feed their existence.
+Digital Charity Provider: The Digital Charity Provider provides customers with value added experiences, but they make a loss year by year and thus are highly dependent on a constant range of sponsors to feed their existence.
 Examples include a company that delivers personal grooming packages though online subscriptions, a video messaging application, an online ordering service for home-cooked meals, and some locally focused online fashion retailers.
 All have profit ratios less than -15%, sometimes even worse.

 Digital Outsmarter: The Digital Outsmarter manages to make nice profits without doing much good for the customer.
-One example is an online appliances store charging almost same prices as the physical stores, but delivering a low quality return-goods flow or customer service.
-Another example is a global everything store hiding international toll and VATs prices, so products ending up being more expensive than in the local markets.
+One example is an online appliances store charging almost the same price as the physical stores, but delivering a low-quality return-goods flow or customer service.
+Another example is a global everything store hiding international toll and VATs prices, so products end up being more expensive than in the local markets.

 Digital Illusionist: The Digital Illusionist manages to disappoint both from a financial perspective and customer value perspective.
-Examples include a private social neighbor network failing to provide relevant services, an online bike shop dealing selling premium brand bikes so cheap than they cannot deliver the bikes and go under, or a loss making online payment service with horrific usability.
+Examples include a private social neighbour network failing to provide relevant services, an online bike shop selling premium brand bikes so cheaply that they cannot deliver the bikes and go under, or a loss making online payment service with poor usability.

-All in all we believe only three of the models are sound and sustainable: The Digital Business Builder, Digital Craftsman and the Digital Artist, possibly the Digital Probonist, if the shareholders do not expect profits.
+All in all, we believe only three of the models are sound and sustainable: The Digital Business Builder, Digital Craftsman and the Digital Artist, possibly the Digital Pro Bonist, if the shareholders do not expect profits.
 Most companies in other models cannot stay there for too long.
-They need to change and the market apparently expects many to be able to successfully do so, hence the high options value potential/valuations.
+They need to change and the market seems to expect many to be able to successfully do so, hence the high options value potential/valuations.

-Well, start-ups/entrepreneurs probably do not think much about it.
-They would like to be a Digital Business Builders from day one but most of them just aim to do something good for the customer and then hope to be discovered by the market and of course the investors.
+Well, startups/entrepreneurs probably do not think much about it.
+They would like to be Digital Business Builders from day one but most of them merely aim to do something good for the customer and then hope for discovery by the market, and of course, the investors.
 Our advice to them is to think about the business model journey.
-For example, a startup might go for the model of the Digital Idealist for 5 years and then bet on getting taken over and cash in, i.e., knowing that their business model only makes sense in a larger setup.
+For example, a startup might go for the model of the Digital Idealist for 5 years and then bet on being taken over, enabling them to cash in, i.e., knowing that their business model only makes sense in a larger setup.
 Another strategy could be to aim for becoming a Digital Craftsman or Digital Business Builder quickly and then strike for dominance in the market as a standalone business.